Mentors Are Career Dynamite – If You Can Find One

 Advertisement

-Chidera, 28, is a junior doctor in the UK hoping to specialize in surgery.
+Chidera, 28, is a junior doctor hoping to specialise in surgery.
 After four years of studying and training, she is seeking a career mentor to help her reach the next step.
-Ideally, this would be someone with a wealth of knowledge and experience in her chosen field who could guide her closer to her goals.
+Ideally this would be someone with a wealth of knowledge and experience in her chosen field who could guide her closer to her goals.
 But that is far easier said than done.

 The challenges are due in part to her chosen field.
 "A lot of the people I’d like to have as mentors are incredibly busy and so finding time to really connect can be difficult," she explains.
 Building relationships takes time and it can be hard to do when you’re regularly rotating hospitals during training.
-Plus, the subspecialty that Chidera’s most interested in — trauma surgery — is fairly new to the UK, which makes finding clear advice even more difficult.
+Plus, the subspecialty that Chidera’s most interested in – trauma surgery – is fairly new, which makes finding clear advice even more difficult.

-However, many of the difficulties she is facing are not unique.
-"A significant part of career progression can be impacted by who you know, so a mentor that can also open these doors and add some credibility to my presence would be really helpful," Chidera explains.
-She adds: "As a Black woman in a field where most people do not have my background, having someone to discuss the unavoidable intricacies of how that impacts my work life would be valuable."

-No matter what career path you’re taking, a mentor can seem like the ultimate ace up your sleeve.
-According to a survey of 3,000 people conducted in 2019 by Olivet Nazarene University, 76% of those surveyed think mentors are important, and "people with mentors are happier at their current jobs than those without."
-However, only 37% of respondents admitted to having a mentor.

 Advertisement